-- The Complaints Commission dealt with one complaint in the reporting year.
-Axpo will not be disclosing any details for privacy reasons. - No incidents of discrimination were registered. - As no cases of corruption were reported in the reporting year, no corrective action was needed. - Axpo did not receive any fines for breaches of environmental laws and regulations in the reporting year. - There were no fines for non-compliance with laws and regulations in the social and economic area during the reporting year. - There were no legal actions for anti-competitive behaviour, anti-trust and monopoly practices during the reporting year.
+- The Axpo Complaints Commission did not receive any complaints in the reporting year.
+No incidents of discrimination were registered. - As no cases of corruption were reported in the reporting year, no corrective action was needed. - Axpo did not receive any fines for breaches of environmental laws and regulations in the reporting year. - There were no fines for non-compliance with laws and regulations in the social and economic area during the reporting year. - During proceedings for anti-competitive behaviour or anti-trust and monopoly practices, the Italian competition authority launched an investigation into some energy companies in 2013, including Axpo's subsidiary Axpo Italy (previously EGL and the power plant company Calenia Energia) and issued a fine.
+The fine was appealed.
+The action could not be finalised in the reporting year.

-419-1 Non-compliance with laws and regulations in the social and economic area Sustainability Report 2018/19, Compliance, p.
-62.
+419-1 Non-compliance with laws and regulations in the social and economic area